Yes, You Should Still Get The COVID-19 Vaccine Even If You Use Cosmetic Fillers

 According to Doctors reporting through this ABC News article, you are still SAFE to get fillers and the COVID-19 vaccine for a few reasons:

-- The reaction is usually mild, and it’s very rare: one in ten thousand
+- The reaction is usually very mild, and it’s also very rare: one in ten thousand

 - Dr. Zacher has seen swelling in filler locations rarely, even before the vaccination has been available